BuilderIO/framework-benchmarks/README.md

 Next things we want to add:

-- Time to interaction
+- Test interaction delays - such as initial interaction (like add todo) or navigate to next page
-- More complex examples that more closesly emulate real world sites and apps
+- More complex examples that more closesly emulate real world sites and apps (e.g. a dashboard for exploring the test run results in interactive tables and graphs)
-- Execute multiple runs per test and averate the results
+- Execute multiple runs per test and medium the results using Lighthouse's [computeMedianRun](https://github.com/GoogleChrome/lighthouse/blob/master/docs/variability.md#run-lighthouse-multiple-times)
 - Move test running to be remote, such as in GH actions

 Contributions welcome!